developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 ---
 date: 2024-05-27
 description: >-
-  How to fetch access token in Azure VM using assigned identity.
-How to create AWS IAM Role trust relationship with Azure Active Directory to list S3 buckets.
+  How to fetch access token in Azure VM with assigned identity.
+How to create Azure Active Directory trust relationship to AWS IAM Role to list S3 buckets.
 categories:
   - AWS
   - Azure